GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

-# The Derivation of The RoboTorq from Physical Units
+# The Derivation of The RoboTorq from Physical Units: Robonomic Torq Theory

+What is Torq?
+Let's not keep you in suspense: it's the physical unit of markup Robonomic Lingo.
+That's it.
+But it's also *so* much more.

+Wait, did I say "physical unit of markup?"
+Wouldn't that imply that money also has a physical unit?
+Why yes, yes it does.

 Imagine you had a thermodynamically perfect 1 kW Humanoid Robot.
 They don't exist and never will.
 But assume you have one for now.